7HM/locales/README.md

 To create a new language pack you can clone this repo and add new files into the lang/ folder.
 Create a sub folder within lang/ for the specific language using the region code e.g. en / fr and so on.

-To use with your install of Learning Locker, grab and move to the app/lang folder.
+To use with your install of Learning Locker, grab the langs you want and move to the app/lang folder.

-**We are currently reviewing translations, more info soon.**
+_We are currently reviewing tools translations, more info soon._